 You should give as much information as possible to allow investigations to begin, for example:

-why you suspect that an individual is providing unregistered instruction
+- why you suspect that an individual is giving unregistered instruction

-The address to write to is:Business Support Unit
+The address to write to is at the link below:

-DVA investigates every case of alleged unregistered driving or riding tuition and, if required, will refer the matter to the PSNI for further investigation.
+DVA investigates every case of alleged unregistered driving or riding tuition and if needs to, will refer the matter to the PSNI for further investigation.

 Taking professional instruction can help you with all areas of learning to drive including your theory and practical tests.

-DVA recommend you download and record your progress using the Driver's Record and the Instructor Record.
+DVA recommend instructors download and record progress using the Instructor Record.
 This is a useful way to see that your lessons are being delivered in a focused and structured way.